-Because the temperature-dependent refractive index^{19,21)} causes the phase difference between the two arms to fluctuate with temperature, the DC bias voltage in the OFF state will change.
-Furthermore, the thermal effect will also deform the waveguide's geometric structure, causing mismatching of the light mode inside the waveguide and affecting the waveguide transmissivity of the arms (T_1 and T_2).
+Because the temperature-dependent refractive index19,21) causes the phase difference between the two arms to fluctuate with temperature, the DC bias voltage in the OFF state will change.
+Furthermore, the thermal effect will also deform the waveguide's geometric structure, causing mismatching of the light mode inside the waveguide and affecting the waveguide transmissivity of the arms ( $T_1$ and $T_2$ ).
 Consequently, the beam splitting ratio at the Y junction deviates from 50/50.
-The temperature to the optimum working point, at which the coefficient is balanced between the two branches; thus, the on/off ratio increases remarkably.
+The temperature stabilization system can accurately match the temperature to the optimum working point, at which the coefficient is balanced between the two branches; thus, the on/off ratio increases remarkably.
 The disadvantage is that the optimum temperature should be calibrated manually to the best result because of the long distance to the waveguide chip and Peltier modules, which can be optimized by an intergrade process.